mykki92/CI_PP4-LA-POSADA/README.md

 ### JavaScript Validation

 ### PEP8 Validation
-PEP8 Validation Service was used to check the code for PEP8 requirements via Pycodestyle as PEP8online was down
+Code Institute's own Python Linter pep8 was used to validate all Python code in this project.
+All code passed with no errors.

 <hr><summary>La Posada</summary><hr>